Atrix256/SampleZoo/src/tests/1d/discrepancy/discrepancy.md

 CalculateDiscrepancyWrapAround() calculates discrepancy assuming that 0 and 1 DO wrap around.

-The right most empty section that it checks for discrepancy is between the right most point and the left most point.
+The right most empty section that it checks for discrepancy is between the right most point and the left most point, but wrapping around as if they were neighbors.

 There are times when the things you are sampling wrap around, and other times when they don't, so it's important to know how your sampling sequence behaves in each situation.
 These two discrepancy calculations can help you understand that better.